wheynelau/mock-openai/README.md

 # Use different address and connection rate
 mock-openai --address 127.0.0.1 --max-connection-rate 1000

-# Download sonnets and run with custom settings
-mock-openai --download-sonnets --port 3000

 # Enable authentication with a bearer token
 mock-openai --token "your-secret-api-key-here"